Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 USC requires that students answer multiple prompts as part of the application process.
 You will find both on the Common App.

-- USC also has a short answer section, in which you are expected to write extremely short, 1 sentence answers.
+USC also has a short answer section, in which you are expected to write extremely short, 1 sentence (or even 1 word) answers.
 These questions are designed to better showcase your personality.

 Creating a compelling application to USC requires well-written essay responses that reflect critical self-reflection and self-understanding.